-At this time, there are no designated parking areas or public accesses for state park properties located on Round Top Mountain and Eagle Rock.
-Also, there are no designated hiking trails in these areas.
+At this time, the only two designated parking areas and public accesses for the state park are the Rumbling Bald and Chimney Rock accesses.
+There are no designated parking areas or public accesses for state park properties located on Round Top Mountain and Eagle Rock, nor are there designated hiking trails or camping areas in these locations.
 Visitors are cautioned not to trespass and not to park on the private property adjoining these lands.

 The iconic summit of Chimney Rock, open to the public since 1885.